 Intensive study of research and issues in psychology that pertain specifically to women.

-Prerequisite(s): PSYC 101.
-Notes: Crosslisted with PSYC 308.
+Notes: Cross-listed with PSYC 504.
 Offered fall and spring.

 310. History of Women in America (3).

 Beginning with the colonial period and extending through the contemporary women's movement, this course will examine the role women have played in the development of American Society.